naomis-archive/novas-handbook/README.md

 # Community Handbook

 This project serves as the handbook for how we operate our community.
+Information will be added by our community members as needed.

 ## Live Version